NewsWhip/slate/source/index.html.md

 topics | List of `Topic`
-keywords | comma separated string of keywords attributed to this story has_video | set to `true` when the story has an embedded video
+keywords | comma separated string of keywords attributed to this story has_video | set to `true` when the story has an embedded video predicted_interactions | How many interactions are expected on the article based on current velocity

 ## FacebookPost